lp/redis-keyspace/README.md

-# node-redis-namespace
+# redis-keyspace
-Similar in use to [redis-namespace](https://github.com/defunkt/redis-namespace) for node.
+Similar in use to Ruby's [redis-namespace](https://github.com/defunkt/redis-namespace) for node.

 # Install
 	npm install redis-keyspace